 First I overslept and woke to a phone call from the wonderful woman who runs the camp I take my dog to.
-Every Tuesday, like the mail, Paprika gets delivered there through sleet, snow, rain and shine.
-She wondered if my little dog was coming today for a hike with her buds.
+Every Tuesday, just like the mail, I deliver Paprika there through sleet, snow, rain and shine.
+The camp manager wondered if Rika was coming today for a hike with her buds.
 Uh – isn’t it Monday?
 No.

-And yes this post was due yesterday, which explains why some of you got a blank page when you opened it earlier.
+So this post was due yesterday, which explains why some of you got a blank page when you opened it earlier.
 When I realized I had the days wrong, I ran around the house like a mad woman getting the photography all set up in the den.
-And then, let’s just say I had technical difficulties getting the photos imported.
-I’m trying some new things, and I clearly have at least another chapter to study in food photography.
+And of course, this couldn’t begin until I rushed Rika to camp, along the twisty mountain roads that rim Lake Tahoe.
+Next, there were technical difficulties importing the photos because I’m trying some new things with my camera.
+What little patience remained, promptly exploded, because I knew you were all scratching your heads wondering where the post content was.

-I could blame it on the fact that our summer music festival, Classical Tahoe, ended on Sunday night and we typically end on Saturdays, so that threw me off a day.
-All day Monday I honestly thought it was Sunday, until I saw that the post office was open.
+I could blame it on the fact that our summer music festival, Classical Tahoe, ended on Sunday night instead of Saturday, and that threw me off a day.
+Anyway, all day Monday I honestly thought it was Sunday, until I saw that the post office was open.

-Hopefully you’ve had days like this and understand.
+Hopefully you have days like this and understand.
 Either way, I sincerely apologize for the mixup with a blank post you may have received in your inbox last night.
 And I hope this Blueberry Scone Bread was worth the wait.
-It’s modeled off of one of my very favorite breakfast treats from the amazing Liz Larkin on Food52.
-You can see the original recipe here, which is perfect if you live at sea level.
-These days I have to make some adjustments for baking at 7000 feet.
-The recipe below is a high-altitude recipe!
+I adapted the recipe from one of my very favorite breakfast treats from the amazing Liz Larkin on Food52.
+You can see the original recipe here, which is perfectly written if you live at sea level.
+These days, I have to make adjustments for baking at 7000 feet, so I wrote this recipe for high-altitude baking.
+Go to Liz’s recipe for baking this scone bread at sea level.

 If you don’t care for cardamom, just substitute cinnamon in the streusel.
 I have a fondness for cardamom, a spice used in a lot of Indian food, and use it in all kinds of desserts and breads.